istio/istio.io/content/en/blog/2023/ambient-ebpf-redirection/index.md

 An eBPF program, attached to the [traffic control](https://man7.org/linux/man-pages/man8/tc-bpf.8.html) ingress and egress hook, has been compiled into the Istio CNI component. `istio-cni` will watch pod events and attach/detach the eBPF program to other related network interfaces when the pod is moved into or out of ambient mode.

-Using an eBPF program (instead of iptables) eliminates the need to encapsulate tasks (for Geneve), allowing the routing tasks to be customized in the kernel space instead.
-This yields gains in both performance and flexibility in routing.
+Using an eBPF program (instead of iptables) eliminates the need to encapsulate tasks (for Geneve), allowing the routing tasks to be customized in kernel space instead.
+This yields both gains in performance, and additional flexibility, in routing.

 {{< image width="55%"
     link="ambient-ebpf.png"